veepionyc/git-style-guide/README.md

 eg
 `mr_lucas`
 `rick`
-`jonathan`
+`foundry`
+_'jonathan' is a reserved keyword!_

-all other branches should be 'owned' by using a slash-naming convention
+Sub-branches can be created and 'owned' by using a slash-naming convention

 l's branches